How to Become a Management Consultant: A Roadmap [updated 2022]

 Internships are also great places to develop and demonstrate your teamwork skills.
 Look for opportunities to collaborate with others to come up with better solutions than you could have on your own and to achieve bigger results.

-Recruiting is 2020 is not optimal with the impact COVID-19 has had on the global economy.
-If you can’t land your dream internship, remember the key skills you want to be able to show consulting firms listed above.
+Recruiting in 2024 is not optimal with tech firms making big layoffs and even McKinsey announcing job cuts (though these are reported to be non-client service positions).
+If you can’t land your dream internship, remember the key skills listed above that you want to be able to show them.
 Look for alternative internships that allow you to create real impact in an organization and demonstrate these skills.

 For example, if you got an internship at Google but spent your summer scheduling meetings for other people and ordering lunch, that would not serve you well when you applied for full-time consulting positions.
 An internship with a small firm that doesn’t have brand-recognition but which allows you to help them cut operating costs by 30% and which lands you a full-time offer would give you great experience to add to your resume and discuss in consulting interviews.